mansenfranzen/autodoc_pydantic/docs/source/developer_guide/explanation.rst

 :class:`ModelInspector <sphinxcontrib.autodoc_pydantic.inspection.ModelInspector>`,
 custom auto-documenters are necessary to translate the additional knowledge into concrete reST documentation.
-For example, constraints could be added to pydantic fields or the model `Config` class information could be summarized in the model documentation.
+For example, constraints could be added to pydantic fields.
+Furthermore, the model `Config` class information could be summarized in the model documentation.

 From an implementation perspective, the sphinx documentation provides a great `tutorial <https://www.sphinx-doc.org/en/master/development/tutorials/autodoc_ext.html>`_